Frequently Asked Questions

 We ship blocks in insulated packaging via USPS Priority Mail or UPS Ground, typically 2–5 day transit depending on your location.
 Blocks ship in their growing bags inside a box with insulation to maintain stable temperatures during transit.
 We include your spray bottle, recipe cards, and instructions.
 We ship Monday through Wednesday only, ensuring blocks don't sit in warehouses over weekends.
 When your order ships, you'll receive tracking information.

-Expect your block to ship Monday-Wednesday within 1-2 weeks of when you place your order.
-We don't coordinate timing—blocks ship when they're ready.
-Lead time during busy seasons (fall, winter, pre-holidays) may extend to 2-3 weeks.
+Expect your block to ship Monday–Wednesday within 1–2 days of when you place your order in most cases.
+Delays of up to a week can occur if we're waiting for the mycelium to fully colonize the block — we won't ship until it's ready.
+Lead time during busy seasons (fall, winter, pre-holidays) may extend further.

 Blocks can sit out for a few hours, no problem.
 More of a concern in extreme temperatures.
 If you know delivery timing, you can leave instructions with the carrier for a safe drop location.
 If a block arrives compromised due to delivery delays, contact us with photos within 24 hours of receipt.